-Rupert Griffiths is a London-based artist, writer, and cultural geographer and a Visiting Research Fellow in the Department of Sociology at Goldsmiths, University of London.
+Rupert Griffiths is a London-based artist, writer, and experimental geographer and a Visiting Research Fellow at the Centre for Urban and Community Research (CUCR) in the Department of Sociology at Goldsmiths, University of London.
 His work explores the landscape imaginaries of artists, focusing upon neglected, abandoned, or ruined landscapes in urban and rural areas.
-He considers representations of landscape in terms of the practices from which they emerge, paying attention to materiality, tool use, the body, and memory.
+He considers representations of landscape in terms of the practices from which they emerge, particularly in terms of materiality, tool use, the body, and memory.

 In collaboration with James Thurgill, he also organised Uncanny Landscapes at the Centre for Creative Collaboration in London.
 This five-day international conference consisted of a series of seminars, workshops, and an exhibition that brought together artists and academics whose work addresses ambiguities between subject, object, and landscape.
 Additionally, his collaboration (SSG) with artist and archaeologist Lia Wei has contributed to the practices and discourses of experimental fieldwork in archaeology, tracing fictional trajectories between the abandoned military ruins of England’s south-east coast and Han rock-cut burial sites in south-west China.
 This collaboration forms the basis of a chapter in a forthcoming book Reimagining Rurality, which developed out of the Reimagining Rurality conference at Westminster University in 2015.
 More recently, he and Xinwei Zhu were invited to guest edit an issue of Art World (艺术世界), one of China’s most influential art magazines, under the title of Art and Waste (艺术与废弃物).